 In a bowl of cold water dunk and agitate the morels briefly and remove.
 Discard the water, refill with fresh and repeat the previous step once or twice until water is clean.
 It is important not to let the morels sit in the water for any period of time as you don’t want them to absorb any more water.
 Place morels on a plate between kitchen towels and set aside until ready to use.

-In a heavy bottom saucepan pan, gently sweat shallots, and garlic in good quality olive oil with a pinch of salt until soft.
+In a heavy-based saucepan pan, gently sweat shallots, and garlic in olive oil with a pinch of salt until soft.
 Turn the heat up briefly and add red wine to deglaze the pan and boil off the alcohol.
-Add thyme and bay leaf, reduce the heat again slightly and reduce wine by two thirds.
-Add the morel stock, bring back to the boil then reduce by half.
-Taste the sauce to make sure you have reduced it for long enough and the flavour of morels is concentrated.
+Add the thyme and bay leaf, reduce the heat again slightly and reduce wine by two thirds.
+Add the morel stock, bring back to the boil then reduce by around half, checking the flavour of morels is concentrated and reducing further if necessary.
 Add the splash of cream and bring to the boil, then reduce heat and simmer until the sauce is the consistency to coat the back of a spoon.
+Pass through a sieve or chinois.
 Check the seasoning and set aside.

-Using the same hot pan you sautéed the spinach in, fry the morels briefly with a knob of butter and seasoning until a little colour is achieved and turn off the heat.
+Using the same hot pan the spinach was sautéed in, fry the morels briefly with a knob of butter and seasoning until a little colour is achieved and turn off the heat.

-As you begin to plate your garnish, put the sea bass in the preheated oven.
-Using a dessert spoon, scoop a spoon of celeriac puree and tap onto the plate.
-Without lifting the spoon off the plate, swipe the spoon towards you.
+Place sea bass in the oven for 4-5 minutes and begin to plate the garnish.
+Using a dessert spoon, tap a spoon of celeriac purée onto the plate.
+Without lifting the spoon off the plate, swipe the spoon towards you without hesitation.
 Using tongs, place spinach on the plate.
 Position morels around, odd numbers look better for presentation purposes.
 Place the perfectly cooked sea bass on top of the spinach and pour some of the morel sauce around the plate, but not over the fish.